 These concerns are misplaced because the new language is simply a codification of existing practices and procedures with respect to the sharing of information pursuant to a release.
-Family Services obtains information (such as medical, mental health and substance abuse information) held by third parties pursuant to Judicial Branch Form JD-CL-46, Authorization for information.
+Family Services obtains information (such as medical, mental health and substance abuse information) held by third parties pursuant to Judicial Branch Form JD-CL-46, Authorization for Information.
 That form was designed to implement the requirements of state and federal privacy laws regarding the release and disclosure of sensitive information.
-The form states, among other things, that the person signing the Justice Robinson, Chair Rules Committee of the Superior Court October 12, 2017 Page Three release gives permission for the information to be made available "for inspection...to the Court, to parties to the case, to attorneys in this case, and to any appointed Guardian Ad Litem."
-The new language in Section 25-60(d) does not in any way alter that form that has been in existence for years or the procedure by which Family Services obtains and shares such information.
+The form states, among other things, that the person signing the release gives permission for the information to be made available "for inspection...to the Court, to parties to the case, to attorneys in this case, and to any appointed Guardian Ad Litem."
+The new language in Section 25-60(d) does not in any way alter that form that has been in existence for years or the procedure by which family Services obtains and shares such information.